bitcoinops/bitcoinops.github.io/_topics/en/cross-input-signature-aggregation.md

 excerpt: >
   **Cross-input signature aggregation** is a proposal to reduce the number of signatures a transaction requires.
-In theory, every signature required to a make a transaction valid could be combined into a single signature that covers the whole transaction.
+In theory, every signature required to make a transaction valid could be combined into a single signature that covers the whole transaction.

 ---